 6.1.
-When the school receives any information alleging 'harm' to a student (other than harm arising from physical or sexual abuse) it will deal with the situation compassionately and fairly so as to minimise any likely harm to the extent it reasonably can.
-This is set out in the Language Disorder Australia's Child Risk Management Strategy.
-Information relating to physical or sexual abuse is handled under obligations to report set out in this policy2.
+When the College receives any information alleging 'harm'1 to a student (other than harm arising from physical or sexual abuse) it will deal with the situation compassionately and fairly so as to minimise any likely harm to the extent it reasonably can.
+This is set out in Mancel College's Child Risk Management Strategy.